R\'edei permutations with the same cycle structure: Symmetries in

-At the end of Example~\ref{49} we noted that $S_{1}^q=S_{-1}^{\bar q}$ whenever $q-\bar{q}=2$.
-The next result shows a relationship between $S_{\chi}^q$ and $S_{\chi}^{\bar q}$ when $q$ and $\bar q$ satisfy another condition.
+At the end of {Example~\ref{49}} we noted that $S_{1}^{q}=S_{-1}^{\bar{q}}$ whenever $q-\bar{q}=2$.
+The next result shows a relationship between $S_{\chi }^{q}$ and $S_{\chi }^{\bar{q}}$ when $q$ and $\bar{q}$ satisfy another condition.

-\begin{proposition} Suppose that $q$ and $\bar q$ are powers of a prime $p$ such that $\nu_p(q-\chi) = \nu_p(\bar{q}-\chi)=\alpha >0$ and $(q-\chi)/p^{\alpha} + (\bar{q} -\chi)/p^{\alpha} \equiv 0 \pmod p$.
-Then $(m,m + (q-\chi)/p)\in S_{\chi}^q$ if and only if $(m,m - (\bar{q}-\chi)/p)\in S_{\chi}^{\bar{q}}$. \end{proposition}
+\begin{proposition} Suppose that $q$ and $\bar{q}$ are powers of a prime $p$ such that $\nu _{p}(q-\chi ) = \nu _{p}(\bar{q}-\chi )=\alpha >0$ and $(q-\chi )/p^{\alpha } + (\bar{q} -\chi )/p^{\alpha } \equiv 0 \pmod{p}$.
+Then $(m,m + (q-\chi )/p)\in S_{\chi }^{q}$ if and only if $(m,m - (\bar{q}-\chi )/p)\in S_{\chi }^{\bar{q}}$. \end{proposition}

-\begin{proof} We observe that $(q-\chi)/p^{\alpha} + (\bar{q} -\chi)/p^{\alpha} \equiv 0 \pmod p$ if and only if $(q-\chi)/p + (\bar{q} -\chi)/p \equiv 0 \pmod{p^{\alpha}}$.
+\begin{proof} We observe that $(q-\chi )/p^{\alpha } + (\bar{q} -\chi )/p^{\alpha } \equiv 0 \pmod{p}$ if and only if $(q-\chi )/p + (\bar{q} -\chi )/p \equiv 0 \pmod{p^{\alpha }}$.
 Then

-Since $\gcd((m + (q-\chi)/p)^r-1,(q-\chi)/p^{\alpha}) = \gcd((m - (\bar{q}-\chi)/p)^r-1,(q-\chi)/p^{\alpha}) = \gcd(m^r-1,(q-\chi)/p^{\alpha})$, the result follows. \end{proof}
+Since $\gcd ((m + (q-\chi )/p)^{r}-1,(q-\chi )/p^{\alpha }) = \gcd ((m - ( \bar{q}-\chi )/p)^{r}-1,(q-\chi )/p^{\alpha }) = \gcd (m^{r}-1,(q- \chi )/p^{\alpha })$, the result follows. \end{proof}

-\section{Families of R\'edei Permutations with the same Cycle Structure}
+\section{Families of R\'edei permutations with the same cycle structure}

-In this section we find explicit families of R\'edei permutations that share the same cycle structure.
-The first two families depend on the gcd of integers of the form $c^k\pm 1$.
+In this section we find explicit families of R\'{e}dei permutations that share the same cycle structure.
+The first two families depend on the gcd of integers of the form $c^{k}\pm 1$.

-\begin{lemma} We have \begin{enumerate}[{\normalfont (i)}] \item $\gcd(c^k-1,c^{\ell}-1)=c^{\gcd(k,\ell)}-1$ \item $\gcd(c^{k}+1,c^{\ell}+1)=
+\begin{lemma} We have \begin{enumerate}[{\normalfont (i)}] \item $\gcd (c^{k}-1,c^{\ell }-1)=c^{\gcd (k,\ell )}-1$, \item $\gcd (c^{k}+1,c^{\ell }+1)=

-$ \item $\gcd(c^{k}+1,c^{\ell}-1)=
+$ \item $\gcd (c^{k}+1,c^{\ell }-1)=